Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 Nutritional Needs After Weaning

 Your baby's nutritional needs post-weaning are age-dependent.
-It is crucial to follow these guidelines to ensure they receive proper nutrition for healthy growth and development :
+It is crucial to follow these guidelines to ensure they receive proper nutrition for healthy growth and development:

 - If weaning before 12 months: Your baby will need to transition to an iron-fortified infant formula.
-Breast milk or formula should be their primary source of nutrition for the first year.
+Breast milk or formula should be their main source of nutrition for the first year.
 Do not introduce regular cow's milk before their first birthday.

 Creating New Connections: Bonding With Your Baby After Breastfeeding